CATS & AI: AN INTIMATE INTERVIEW WITH CHATGPT

 In Taipei, Taiwan in 1998, the world’s first cat café, Cat Flower Garden, opened its doors.
 The concept spread, becoming wildly popular in Japan where most of the population lives in cities, and most apartments don’t allow pets.
 Cat cafés became the perfect way to hang out with cats without actually owning one.

-Slowly, the idea spread to other countries, like the United States, Germany and France.
+Slowly, the idea spread to other countries, like the United States, Germany, and France.
 The first cat café in the United States, KitTea, opened in 2014.
-Since then, around 100 more have popped up all over the country.

 Where do cat cafés get their cats?